nschank/multipartycomputation/README.md

 A description of their intended contents, purposes, and layout follows.

 ###Research
-This is currently the main focus of the site, and almost all changes are being made here (as of 12 July 2014).
+This is currently the main focus of the site, and almost all changes are being made here (as of 12 August 2014).

 ####Storage
 All "major" research papers get their own page, which should be named [id].html, under /research/papers/.
 Their PDF, if present, should be stored as /research/papers/pdf/[id].pdf.
-Liability will not be considered until early August.
+Liability will not be considered until early September.
 Every research paper is stored as a single object in /script/researchList.js, and all are stored in a large array (which is ordered, in the file, in id-number order).
 This file is loaded by /script/researchLoad.js for usage by the four navigation pages under /research/.
 Research paper objects have the following properties:
 - *abstractText*: A string which contains the entire (HTML- and LaTeX-capable) text of this paper's abstract (or introduction, if applicable).